Provision a VPC

 The CloudHub Region for your VPC.

-Pay attention to the following FAQ to understand how to plan a successful VPC set-up.
+Read the following FAQs to understand how to plan a successful VPC setup.

-When you create a VPC, the range of IP addresses for this network needs to be specified in the form of a Classless Inter-Domain Routing (CIDR) block, using CIDR notation.
+When you create an Anypoint VPC, the range of IP addresses for the network must be specified in the form of a Classless Inter-Domain Routing (CIDR) block, using CIDR notation.

 This address space is reserved for Mule workers, so it cannot overlap with any address space used in your data center if you want to peer it with your VPC.

-In order to calculate the proper sizing for your VPC, you first need to understand that the number of dedicated IP addresses is not the same as the number of workers you have deployed.
+To calculate the proper sizing for your Anypoint VPC, you first need to understand that the number of dedicated IP addresses is not the same as the number of workers you have deployed.

 For each worker deployed to CloudHub, the following IP assignation takes place:

-For better fault tolerance the VPC subnet may be divided into up to 4 Availability Zones.
+For better fault tolerance, the VPC subnet may be divided into up to four Availability Zones.

 A few IP addresses are reserved for infrastructure.